1. What are CENELEC Products?

 The results of your search will also display the scope of each standard.

-The distribution of European Standards is the responsibility of the CENELEC National Committees.
-Consequently, CENELEC has entrusted its National Committees with the protection of their copyright interests, each in their respective territories.
+The distribution of European Standards is the responsibility of the CENELEC National National Committees (NCs).
+Consequently, CENELEC has entrusted these NCs with the protection of their copyright interests, each in their respective territories.

-Therefore, any reproduction, distribution, resale or communication of standards in any medium, is forbidden without the formal written authorization from the National Committee (NC) where the standard was purchased.
+Therefore, any reproduction, distribution, resale or communication of standards in any medium, is forbidden without the formal written authorization from the NC where the standard was purchased.